uswds/uswds-site/_components/select/guidance/accessibility.md

 - **Customize form controls accessibly.** If you customize this component, ensure that it continues to meet the [accessibility requirements that apply to all form controls]({{ site.baseurl }}/components/form).
-- **Always use a label.** Make sure your dropdown has a label.
-Don’t replace it with the default menu option (for example, removing the “State” label and just having the dropdown read “Select a state” by default).
+- **Always use a label.** Make sure your select element has a label.
+Don’t replace it with the default menu option (for example, removing the “State” label and just having the menu read “Select a state” by default).
 - **Avoid auto-submission.** Don’t use JavaScript to automatically submit the form (or do anything else) when an option is selected.
 Auto-submission disrupts screen readers because they select each option as they read them.